cs1302uga/cs1302-tutorials/unix/README.rst

 macOS operating system are presented.
 On the left, the window of a terminal emulator (or a "terminal window," for short) is displayed containing the output of the commands ``ls`` and ``tree`` (discussed later).
-On the right, the graphical Finder app is displayed containing some of the same information shown in the terminal window.
+On the right, the graphical Finder app is displayed containing some of the same information.

 Tutorial
 ========